hughobrien/psu-constitution/README.md

 4. Petty Cash and cheque expenditure shall be accounted for by the maintenance of budget and expenditure sheets by the President, and the collection of all receipts and invoices.

-5. Budget and Expenditure sheets shall be overseen by the Vice-President/Treasurer of the PSU as per constitutional remit and require monthly assessment and approval.
+5. Budget and Expenditure sheets shall be overseen by the Vice-President/Treasurer of the PSU as per Constitutional remit and require monthly assessment and approval.

 6. Purchases shall be agreed through the use of: